Notifications x

 Unlike the regular dal fry, the Jain version stays true to the abstinence from ingredients like onion, garlic, and other root vegetables.
 And even without the restricted ingredients, a bowl of Jain-friendly dal fry topped with chopped coriander leaves never fails to make you feel warm.

 But you might wonder how to achieve a similar texture and subtle earthy flavours, a little spicy undertones, and some tang in the dal?
 Well, the secret isn’t what you remove, but the ingredients you replace them with.
-With perfectly roasted jeera, a pinch of hing or asafoetida, the fiery
+With perfectly roasted jeera, a pinch of hing or asafoetida, the fiery touch from sl

 Read More